Visiting our Campus and Offices During COVID-19

 CHOC at Mission Hospital

-For the safety of our patients, families, physicians, and staff, CHOC at Mission Hospital has made some changes to our patient visitation policy.
+For the safety of our patients, families, providers and staff, CHOC at Mission Hospital has made some changes to our patient visitation policy.

-- Visitor will be issued a CHOC ID band at admission.
+- Parents or legal guardians will be issued a CHOC ID band at admission.

-- Those who pass the screening will be given a green wristband valid for 24 hours.
-Upon the band’s expiration, the visitor will need to be screened again.
+- Those who pass the screening will be given a colored band or a badge.
+Upon the badge or band’s expiration, the visitor will need to be screened again.

-We apologize for any inconvenience these visitor limitations place on you and your family.
-We are taking these necessary steps to protect the health and well-being of our community – patients, their families, physicians and staff.
-Based on new local, state and federal guidelines, we may have to implement additional changes.
+We apologize for any inconvenience these limitations may place on you and your family.
+We are taking these necessary steps to protect the health and well-being of our community – patients, their families, providers and staff.
+Based on changing local, state, and federal guidelines, we may need to implement additional guidelines in the future.

 Specialty Care Offices

-- If you or your child has been sick within the last 72 hours, please call your doctor’s office to ask if you should come in for your appointment, or attend a telehealth appointment instead.
+- If you or your child has been sick within the last 72 hours, please call your doctor’s office to ask if you should come in for your appointment or if your child should be seen via a telehealth appointment instead.

-- At all specialty offices, both on the Orange campus and off, we are screening all patients and their guardians upon arrival, for symptoms including cough, fever, shortness of breath, sore throat, rash and diarrhea.
+- CHOC Specialty offices, both on and off the Orange campus, are screening patients and their guardians upon arrival via a QR code, to screen for symptoms of COVID-19, including cough, fever, shortness of breath, sore throat, rash and diarrhea before services are rendered.